Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 > [!Note]
 >
-> **Note: In Python, the parameters should be defined in order that is positional parameter, default parameter, mutable parameter, named keyword parameter and keyword parameter.**
+> **In Python, the parameters should be defined in order that is positional parameter, default parameter, mutable parameter, named keyword parameter and keyword parameter.**
->

 * **Module Introduction**

 In general, module is a file suffixed by " **.py**" .
 In addition, there is other file type of module, such as " **.pyo**" , " **.pyc**", " **.pyd**" , " **.so**" and " **.dll**" .
-If you are

-Python novice, you can skip these types.
+If you are Python novice, you can skip these types.

-Package the code that can realize specific function as an independent

-module, which is convenient for other programs and scripts to be imported and used, and avoid the function name from overlapping the variable name.
+Package the code that can realize specific function as an independent module, which is convenient for other programs and scripts to be imported and used, and avoid the function name from overlapping the variable name.

 Modules comes from three channels.